 A powerful in-ring presence of the 1990s who later stepped behind the curtain to become a pivotal, and controversial, figure in WWE's corporate machine.

-John Laurinaitis built a life in professional wrestling on both sides of the curtain.
-In the early 1990s, as Johnny Ace, he was a formidable physical specimen in All Japan Pro Wrestling, part of a bruising gaijin tag team and known for his stiff, powerful style.
-This in-ring tenure gave him a fundamental understanding of the business's physical demands.
-His true impact, however, came after he hung up his boots.
-Joining WWE in the early 2000s, Laurinaitis ascended the corporate ladder to become the Vice President of Talent Relations, a role that made him one of the most powerful non-wrestlers in the industry.
-He was the direct line between management and the performers, responsible for hiring, contracts, and day-to-day talent management.
-This behind-the-scenes authority eventually fueled an on-screen persona—a smarmy, suit-wearing executive—during a contentious storyline in 2012.
-His corporate career ended under a cloud of allegations related to his conduct in the talent relations role, marking a complex and contentious chapter in WWE's corporate history.
+John Laurinaitis wrestled as Johnny Ace in All Japan Pro Wrestling during the early 1990s, part of a bruising gaijin tag team known for a stiff, powerful style.
+After retiring, he joined WWE and became Vice President of Talent Relations, managing hiring, contracts, and day-to-day performer relations.
+This behind-the-scenes authority fueled an on-screen persona as a smarmy, suit-wearing executive during a contentious 2012 storyline.
+His corporate career ended under allegations related to his conduct in the talent relations role, marking a complex chapter in WWE's corporate history.

 1965–1980